Bheemla Nayak (soundtrack): Reception

-A critical review from Indiaglitz summarised: "Thaman's journey to present a new style continues in the Bheemla Nayak soundtrack.
+A critical review from Indiaglitz wrote "Thaman's journey to present a new style continues in the Bheemla Nayak soundtrack.
 The choice of singers is turning out to be a unique feature of the album, and they do a splendid job of making the sounds more pulsating than it already is.
 A winner that will surely have the fans foot-tap with abandon."
 Another review from Pinkvilla summarised "Bheemla Nayak plays to the tastes of the mass audience without going ultra-loud or flashy.
 While being unapologetically commercial in its sensibilities, it lets Thaman whip up a new flavour of music.
 While the title track, as well as 'La La Bheemla', are intuitive (and the songs are filled with sass and scorching elevation shots), the rest of the songs suck the audience into the mood of the film.
 The BGM is consistently engaging."

 Sankeertana Varma of Firstpost opined that "the score complements the story and brings it alive" and appreciated Thaman calling him "as the film's biggest asset".
 Ram Venkat Srikar in his review for The New Indian Express wrote "Thaman is truly in his prime and continues his golden streak with this film.
 Be it the aforementioned interval sequence or the La la Bheemla song that follows, or the much-hyped action sequence set in a lodge or the climax, Thaman pumps oxygen into these scenes."
 However, Balakrishna Ganesan of The News Minute, who gave a negative review for the film said "Music director Thaman S tries to keep the movie engaging with his energetic background score.
 But after a point, it becomes repetitive."